Samuel-Dainton/portfolio-project-1/README.md

   * No errors were found when passing through the official W3C validator.

 * CSS
   * No errors were found when passing through the official (Jigsaw) validator.

 * Accessibility
   * I confirmed that the colors and fonts chosen are easy to read and accessible by running it through lighthouse in devtools.

-W3c HTML Validator
 ### Accessibility score using Lighthouse
 ![Lighthouse Image](/assets/images/readme-screenshots/lighthouse.png)

-As part of our testing we checked our project  using the W3C HTML validator and it passes, and
-the W3C CSS validator and it all passes there as  well.
-So noting this in our README is important.

 ## Deployment